ConvertKit/convertkit-wordpress/SETUP.md

 TEST_SITE_ADMIN_EMAIL=wordpress@convertkit.local // Don't change
-CONVERTKIT_API_KEY=// A valid ConvertKit API Key CONVERTKIT_API_SECRET=// A valid ConvertKit API Secret CONVERTKIT_API_FORM_NAME="" // The name of a form that exists on the ConvertKit Account for the above API credentials CONVERTKIT_API_FORM_ID="" // The ID of the CONVERTKIT_API_FORM_NAME CONVERTKIT_API_LANDING_PAGE_NAME="" // The name of a landing page that exists on the ConvertKit Account for the above API credentials
+CONVERTKIT_API_KEY=// A valid ConvertKit API Key CONVERTKIT_API_SECRET=// A valid ConvertKit API Secret CONVERTKIT_API_FORM_NAME="Page Form" // The name of a form that exists on the ConvertKit Account for the above API credentials
+CONVERTKIT_API_FORM_ID="2765139" // The ID of the CONVERTKIT_API_FORM_NAME
+CONVERTKIT_API_LANDING_PAGE_NAME="Landing Page" // The name of a landing page that exists on the ConvertKit Account for the above API credentials
-CONVERTKIT_API_LANDING_PAGE_ID="" // The ID of the CONVERTKIT_API_LANDING_PAGE_NAME
+CONVERTKIT_API_LANDING_PAGE_ID="2765196" // The ID of the CONVERTKIT_API_LANDING_PAGE_NAME
+CONVERTKIT_API_LEGACY_FORM_NAME="Legacy Form" // The name of a legacy form that exists on the ConvertKit Account for the above API credentials
+CONVERTKIT_API_LEGACY_FORM_ID="470099" // The ID of the CONVERTKIT_API_LEGACY_FORM_NAME
-CONVERTKIT_API_TAG_NAME="" // The name of a tag that exists on the ConvertKit Account for the above API credentials CONVERTKIT_API_TAG_ID="" // The ID of the CONVERTKIT_API_TAG_NAME CONVERTKIT_API_SUBSCRIBER_EMAIL="" // The email of the CONVERTKIT_API_SUBSCRIBER_ID CONVERTKIT_API_SUBSCRIBER_ID="" // The ID of a valid subscriber on the ConvertKit Account for the above API credentials, who is also tagged with the above tag
+CONVERTKIT_API_TAG_NAME="wordpress" // The name of a tag that exists on the ConvertKit Account for the above API credentials CONVERTKIT_API_TAG_ID="2744672" // The ID of the CONVERTKIT_API_TAG_NAME CONVERTKIT_API_SUBSCRIBER_EMAIL="tim@n7studios.co.uk" // The email of the CONVERTKIT_API_SUBSCRIBER_ID CONVERTKIT_API_SUBSCRIBER_ID="1501843245" // The ID of a valid subscriber on the ConvertKit Account for the above API credentials, who is also tagged with the above tag

 ```